Mto292/position_animator/README.md

 - `childSizeFactor`: A factor by which the size of the child widget will decrease as it moves.
 The value must be greater than 0.
 - `builder`: A builder function to customize the animated widget.
 It provides the context, animation, child widget, size, and target position.

-### Example

-The example above demonstrates how to animate a red box to the position of a blue box on the screen when the floating action button is pressed.
-The red box will also shrink in size as it moves.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.